KrisztaT/bookswap/README.md

    $ npm install
    ```
 5. Create your `.env` file, if it was not provided, with appropriate DATABASE_URL(s) and JWT_SECRET values.
-6. You can seed your local database using the following command:
+6. You can seed your local database using the following command **after mongodb service was started**.
     ```bash
    $ npm run seed-dev
    ```